 The performance of the proposed BioAutoML-NAS and several SOTA transfer learning and transformer models on BIOSCAN-5M and Insects-1M is summarized in Table \ref{tab:TL_compare}.
 The results illustrate both the potential and limitations of conventional CNN backbones in large-scale biodiversity classification.
 In BIOSCAN-5M, shallow architectures such as VGG16, VGG19, and ResNet-18 achieve accuracy in the mid 60\% range, reflecting a limited representational capacity for high variations.
 Deeper and more sophisticated networks such as DenseNet-201, Xception, BiT, ConvNeXt-XL, and EfficientNet-B7 consistently improve results, reaching accuracies between 76\% and 79\%.
 In contrast, BioAutoML-NAS surpassed all models by nearly 20\% highlighting its robustness and practical advantage over established CNN approaches.

-When evaluated on Insects-1M, most models exhibit a decline in accuracy, due to the limited number of training images constraining the generalization capacity of deeper architectures.
-DenseNet-201 and Xception experience reductions exceeding 5\% relative to their BIOSCAN-5M performance, whereas lighter architectures such as VGG16, VGG19, and DenseNet-121 display modest improvements.
+On Insects-1M, most models experience a drop in accuracy due to reduced training data, which limits generalization in deeper networks.
+DenseNet-201 and Xception show declines of over 5\% compared to BIOSCAN-5M, while lighter models such as VGG16, VGG19, and DenseNet-121 demonstrate slight improvements.

 Table \ref{tab:transformer_compare} extends the comparison to transformer-based architectures.
 In BIOSCAN-5M, models such as CoAtNet-7, BEIT 3 and Swin Transformer-L achieve the highest baseline accuracies, all above 85\%, while lighter variants such as Tiny ViT, MobileViT and DeiT-Tiny remain around 73-76\%.
 When moving to Insects-1M, a general decline in performance can be observed, with most models dropping by one to two percent.
 For example, DeiT III-L decreases from 84.1\% to 82.0\%, and BEIT 3 from 86.0\% to 84.0\%.
 Some models remain consistent, with CoAtNet-7 and BEIT 3 continuing to perform among the leading baselines, while EfficientFormer consistently underperforms.